DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### 4. Search and apply for teacher training courses

+You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
+Some courses combine qualified teachers tQTS with a [postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE)](/what-is-a-pgce).
+These are optional: you do not need a PGCE or PGDE to teach in England.

+#### Fee-paying and salaried teacher training courses

+A fee-paying teacher training course means you pay a fee to study as a teacher.
+The majority of students training as teachers in England train on this type of course.

+Fee-paying courses include:

+* university teacher training programmes
+* school-centred initial teacher training (SCITT) programmes
+* School Direct unsalaried teacher training programmes

+A salaried teacher training course means you are paid to work in a school while you learn to teach.
+However, these courses are limited in number and very competitive.

+Salaried courses include:

+* School Direct salaried teacher training programmes
+* the Teach First Leadership Development programme
+* postgraduate teaching apprenticeships

+#### Choosing a subject to teach and preparing to apply

+The subject you apply to teach must usually be the same, or closely related to, the subject you studied at university.
+(For example, engineering graduates can apply to train to teach physics, but computer science graduates are unlikely to be accepted to train to teach geography.)

+Your [teacher training adviser](#get-support-and-advice) can help with:

+* your choice of course and training provider
+* your choice of subject
+* writing a personal statement
+* ways to research the [English education system](#learn-more-about-life-as-a-teacher-and-the-english-education-system)
+* preparing for your interview

-[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+You can [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 When you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

+You can [search for courses where student or skilled worker visa sponsorship is available](https://www.gov.uk/find-postgraduate-teacher-training-courses).
+You can also search by location, teaching subject and age group, and for courses which pay a salary
+[Get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) to learn about the different types of courses available.

 #### First apply for your training place, then apply for your visa

 If you need a visa to train to teach in England, you must have a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

-You can [search for courses where student or skilled worker visa sponsorship is available](https://www.gov.uk/find-postgraduate-teacher-training-courses).
-You can also search by location, teaching subject and age group, and for courses which pay a salary.

 Due to rules about immigration, not all providers can accept international applicants – we suggest you contact them before you apply to check.